googleprojectzero/sandbox-attacksurface-analysis-tools/NtObjectManager/Readme.txt

 (c) Google Inc. 2015, 2016
 Developed by James Forshaw

-You can load the using the Import-Module Cmdlets.
+You can load the using the Import-Module Cmdlet.
 You'll need to disable signing requirements however.

+For example copy the module to %USERPROFILE%\Documents\WindowsPowerShell\Modules then load the module with:

+Import-Module NtObjectManager

+You can now do things like listing the NT object manager namespace using:

+Get-ChildItem NtObject:\

+Also see help for various commons such as Get-NtProcess, Get-NtType or New-File.

 Patches are welcome to add missing functions or fix bugs, see the CONTRIBUTING file in the root of the solution.